coralproject/ask-docs/docs_dir/pillar/index.md

 ## Install as Docker Container

-### Install Docker
+### Install Docker Toolbox

-You can find more information on installing Docker on your machine [on the Docker website](https://docs.docker.com/engine/installation/).
+If you do not already have Docker installed, do that first.
+You can install Docker Toolbox from the [Docker Toolbox product page](https://www.docker.com/products/docker-toolbox).

+If you do have Docker installed, you'll want to make sure that you have Docker Compose version 1.7 or later.
+You can check your version using the command `docker-compose version`.

 * On the server, you can install Docker with the following command:
 ```